Transportation

 Highways

 With multi-directional 4-lane highway access, Sanford is truly a transportation hub.
-The north-south U.S. Highway 1 extends market reach from Key West, FL to the Maine-Canada border, while the new U.S. Highway 421 Bypass seamlessly enhances delivery east to the Atlantic and west to the Great Lakes.
+The north-south U.S. Highway 1 extends market reach from Key West, FL to the Maine-Canada border, while the U.S. Highway 421/future I-685 seamlessly enhances delivery east to the Atlantic and west to the Great Lakes.
 State Highway 87 efficiently flows to Greensboro and Fayetteville, supplemented by multiple interstate routes like I-40, I-85, and I-95.

 Highway sign that reads 'welcome to Lee county.'
 Credit: Ahmod Goins